cstjean/ScikitLearn.jl/docs/api.md

 #### predict_log_proba

-`predict_log_proba(model, X)` is equivalent to `log(predict_proba(model, X))` but can be either more accurate (for small probabilities) or faster (avoiding the exponential).
+`predict_log_proba(model, X)` is equivalent to `log(predict_proba(model, X))` but can be more accurate (for small probabilities) and faster (avoiding the exponential).

 #### transform